onjara/optic/streams/fileStream/README.md

 Buffering can also be disabled if desired, thereby forcing immediate writes of every log record to the log file, by setting the buffer size to 0 bytes.

-There are a number of scenarios where the buffer is flushed:
+The buffer is flushed in the following scenarios:
-* The new log record would exceed the buffer size
+* The new log record, when added to the buffer, would cause the buffer to exceed the max buffer size
 * A log record with a log level greater than `ERROR` is logged
 * The module exits normally (triggering a flush of the buffer via an `unload` event)
 * `flush()` is called manually.  (e.g. `fileStream.flush()`)